 Now about the taste….
 I promise you, these gluten-free sugar cookies are the real deal.
 You won’t be disappointed.

 You’ll find that they are soft yet still have a slight crunch to them too.
 (If you slightly undercook them they will be super soft and doughy – so good!!)

-And once you add the frosting, these gluten-free sugar cookies taste even BETTER.
+And once you add the royal icing or buttercream frosting, these gluten-free sugar cookies taste even BETTER.
 I’m not kidding… if you let the frosted cookies sit for an hour, or even overnight, the taste intensifies.
 This is because some of the moisture from the frosting seeps into the gluten-free sugar cookies, making them a little sweeter and softer.
 My mouth is just watering thinking about eating these delicious beauties!

 Please note that I used food dye from India Tree – the dyes are vegetable colorants vs. artificial dyes.
 No one needs artificial dyes in their diet… NO ONE!
 The dyes are tasteless, which is a good thing.
 I read on the Internet that people could taste the colors – but I found them to be completely and utterly tasteless and allow the sugar cookies to shine.

 The food dye set comes with a red/pink, blue and yellow bottle of dye.
 I mixed the yellow and blue to get the green, and you can create other colors by mixing the colors together correctly.
 The red dye is quite pink and I couldn’t figure out how to make it more red (I’m sure the Internet has the answer somewhere), but the pink mittens and driedels turned out to be cute so I didn’t bother to search further.